idea4good/GuiLiteSamples/HelloParticle/README.md

 ### Q&A:
 1. Meet linking error(e.g: -fPIC, libxxx not found)
-- If x64: rebuild libcore.a libgui.a, and replace them in BuildLinux/libs
+- If x64: rebuild libGuiLite.a, and replace them in BuildLinux/libs
-- If ARM: rebuild libcore.a libgui.a, and replace them in BuildLinux/libs/arm
+- If ARM: rebuild libGuiLite.a, and replace them in BuildLinux/libs/arm
 2. How to run HelloParticle on ARM Linux device?
 - Copy HelloParticle you build on ARM Linux device
 - `sudo ./HelloParticle /dev/fb0`&nbsp;&nbsp;&nbsp;&nbsp;/dev/fb0: The path of framebuffer